gavinmdouglas/gavinmdouglas.github.io/index.md

 title: Welcome
 ---

+Hello!
 I am a postdoctoral researcher in [Jesse Shapiro's lab](http://www.shapirolab.ca/) at McGill University.
-This site contains my professional information and resources that may be of interest to others, such as workshop materials.
+This site contains my professional and contact information.
+There are also teaching materials available from past workshops I have taught.

 <p>
 <br />